What's on campus

-- Health Centre - with a daily drop-in service
+- health centre - with a daily drop-in service

 - pharmacy - where you can pick up prescriptions and medicines.

-Join a community of students and staff from over 100 countries at Sussex.
+There is a community of students and staff from over 100 countries at Sussex.

 This means you have lots of chances to meet people from all over the world through international events - from our One World Sussex week to watching the Super Bowl at one of our bars.

 You can also buy international food from our cafés, shops and food stalls, including Street Diner, a weekly street food market.

 You have a range of travel options, including trains from Brighton to Falmer train station (located next to campus), 24-hour buses between the city and the University, and cycle routes.

 You can also buy discounted student train and bus tickets.

 And if you want to travel abroad, Gatwick Airport is only 30 minutes away by train or you can take the Eurostar from London St Pancras.